 Paul, his son, and Lady Jessica, his concubine, flee into the desert.
 On the point of death, they are rescued by a band for Fremen, the native people of Arrakis, who control Arrakis' second great resource: the giant worms that burrow beneath the burning desert sands.
 In order to avenge his father and retake Arrakis from the Harkonnens, Paul must earn the trust of the Fremen and lead a tiny army against the innumerable forces aligned against them.
 And his journey will change the universe.

 Coming to the big screen later this year, the cast includes Timothee Chalamet, Oscar Isaac, Josh Brolin, Rebecca Ferguson, Javier Bardem, Jason Momoa, Dave Bautista, Stellan Skarsgard and Zendaya, in one of the most anticipated blockbusters of the decade.

 The Last Letter from your Lover by Jojo Moyes

 If you enjoyed… Me Before You by Jojo Moyes, Firefly Lane by Kristin Hannah

 When journalist Ellie looks through her newspaper's archives for a story, she doesn't think she'll find anything of interest.
 Instead she discovers a letter from 1960, written by a man asking his lover to leave her husband - and Ellie is caught up in the intrigue of a past love affair.
 Despite, or perhaps because of her own romantic entanglements with a married man.

-With Shailene Woodley ( Divergent, Big Little Lies) and Felicity Jones (Rogue One) starring in the adaptation, this is one for the romantics not to miss later this year.
+With Shailene Woodley ( Divergent, Big Little Lies) and Felicity Jones (Rogue One) starring in the adaptation, this is one for the romantics to enjoy on Netflix!